ScazLab/HRC-model-set/README.md

 [![HRC Youtube](https://cloud.githubusercontent.com/assets/12373812/24922344/f9500516-1ebb-11e7-9aaf-9c50469bd2c8.png)](https://youtu.be/09Zflg7ZzKU)

+If you are using this hardware, its accompanying software and/or one of its components, we warmly recommend you to cite the following paper:

+  > [Zeylikman2018] Zeylikman Sofya, Widder Sarah, Roncone Alessandro, Mangin Olivier, Scassellati Brian **The HRC model set for human-robot collaboration research** *IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS)*, Madrid, Spain. [[PDF]]() [[BIB]]()

 ## Introduction

 The human-robot collaboration (HRC) model set is intended to ease the design of human-robot collaboration experiments.